ikh-innovation/roboweldar-rose-ap/test/README.md

 |---------------|-----------------------------------------|---------------------|
 |   <img src="../docs/assets/example_1_collage.png" width="300">            |      <img src="../docs/assets/example_1_reconstruction.gif" width="320">                                 |          <img src="../docs/assets/example_1_simplified_mesh.png" width="320">            |

-This example dataset consists of 15 images and associated pose files.
-The object appears reflective in the photos which adversely affects the quality of reconstruction.
-This has a direct effect on the reliability of the proposed welding seams.
+This example dataset consists of 22 images and associated pose files.
+The object is fairly reflective, but less so than Example 3.
+The resulting quality of reconstruction is thus acceptable, and the proposed welding seams were detected reliably.

 ### Example 2